 With stakeholders and the public moving toward responsible stewardship, businesses around the world must find ways to reassure investors and customers that ESG is top of mind.

 Where Are Boards With ESG Conversations?

 Conversations surrounding sustainability and the environment are already happening.
 The Sustainability Report shows that 80% of companies had a board-level discussion on the topic over the last three years.
 Furthermore, 89% expect to have the same level of discussions or increase their frequency over the next three years.
 A third of companies expect to discuss sustainability at least quarterly.

 However, nearly half of the respondents reported no established governance policies or practices related to ESG.
 One quarter said that such issues had no oversight within their companies, and 10% did not know whether their company governed sustainability.

 The reason for the disconnect is the dynamic nature of the ESG landscape.
 Each organization is responsible for determining the appropriate approach for their industry, company and region of the world.
 However, once the conversation is initiated, many directors develop nuanced and substantive justifications to move forward with their governance policies.

 Ultimately, the justification is evident: ESG software will help activate your company’s effort to contribute to the broader goals of green organizations around the world.

 How ESG Solutions Empower Companies to Move Into a Green New World

 Choose software that provides the information your particular organization needs to provide your board of directors with guidance.
-Software solutions are available to help at every level of management and for every need, from education to executive management.
+Sustainability software solutions are available to help at every level of management and for every need, from education to executive management.